ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-The spread operator is not allowed with a varying-length list if the inherent type of the list being constructed has required members that are not guaranteed to have been provided a value.
+The `spread` operator with a varying-length list is not allowed if the inherent type of the list being constructed with required members that are not guaranteed to have a value.

 ```ballerina
 public function fn() {